-Yes, We are open for business, please call for an appointment.
+Yes, the Surveyor's office is open for business.
 We are also happy to serve you via phone or email.
-Please follow the current mask mandate when you come into the buiding.
+Please follow the Federal CDC mask guidelines when you visit the Public Services Building.

 Welcome to the Elkhart County Surveyor’s Office website.
 Your County Surveyor is a constitutional officer of the county and is elected to a 4-yr term from the county at large.
 The primary duties of the County Surveyor, in accordance with the Indiana Code are as follows: